Amal-botan/scheduler/README.md

 # Interview Scheduler
 ## Description

-Create a modern client application using the React view library.
+ A modern client application using the React view library.
 This application allows users to book, cancel and edit interviews with potiential interviewers from Monday through Friday.

 ## Functionality